-- Measures are in place to ensure physical distancing as students, parents or visitors enter and move through the school building.
-These must include (check all that apply): - Schedules are adjusted to ensure that only one cohort is moving through common spaces (such as hallways and bathrooms) at a given time. - School employees are deployed in hallways to assure physical distancing as students enter, go through symptom checks and proceed to classrooms. - Elevator capacity, if applicable, is limited to the number of people that can be accommodated while maintaining a 6 foot distance between riders; during peak building entry and exit times, this number can be adjusted to a maximum number of 4 riders at a time for any elevator that does not allow for 6- foot physical distance between riders.
-All riders are required to wear cloth face coverings. - The following Measures are in place to avoid crowding on stairways: - Designation of up and down stairways - Staggering of breaks between classes - Monitoring of stairways by school staff - Other: - □ Measures are in place to ensure physical distancing within classrooms.
-These include the following requirements (check all that apply):

-A cohorting approach has been adopted school-wide, maintaining a stable group of no more than 12 children or youth and no more than two supervising adults in a supervised environment in which supervising adults and children stay together for all activities (e.g., meals, recreation, etc.), and avoid contact with people outside of their group in the setting, throughout the school day.

-- o In-person class size has been limited to students in elementary grades. - In-person class size has been limited to students in middle and high school grades. - The school day has been divided into shifts to permit fewer students per class. - Attendance is staggered to reduce the overall number of students in classrooms on a given day. - Some classes have been moved entirely online. - Online class attendance and participation is offered as an option for all students for all classes. - Alternative spaces are used to reduce the number of students within classrooms.
-These may include: - School library - Auditorium - Cafeteria - Gymnasium - Other:
+res are in place to ensure physical distancing as students, parents or visitors enter and move h the school building.
+These must include (check all that apply): 0 Schedules are adjusted to ensure that only one cohort is moving through common spaces (such as hallways and bathrooms) at a given time.
+0 School employees are deployed in hallways to assure physical distancing as students enter, go through symptom checks and proceed to classrooms.
+0 Elevator capacity, if applicable, is limited to the number of people that can be accommodated while maintaining a 6 foot distance between riders; during peak building entry and exit times, this number can be adjusted to a maximum number of 4 riders at a time for any elevator that does not allow for 6- foot physical distance between riders.
+All riders are required to wear cloth face coverings.
+0 The following Measures are in place to avoid crowding on stairways: Designation of up and down stairways Staggering of breaks between classes Monitoring of stairways by school staff ■ Other: res are in place to ensure physical distancing within classrooms.
+These include the ng requirements (check all that apply): П orting approach has been adopted school-wide, maintaining a stable group of no more than 12 chil dren or youth and no more than two supervising adults in a supervised environment in which rising adults and children stay together for all activities (e.g., meals, recreation, etc.), and contact with people outside of their group in the setting, throughout the school day.
+0 In-person class size has been limited tostudents in elementary grades.
+0 In-person class size has been limited tostudents in middle and high school grades.
+0 The school day has been divided into shifts to permit fewer students per class.
+0 Attendance is staggered to reduce the overall number of students in classrooms on a given day.
+0 Some classes have been moved entirely online.
+0 Online class attendance and participation is offered as an option for all students for all classes.
+0 Alternative spaces are used to reduce the number of students within classrooms.
+These may include: School library Auditorium ■ Cafeteria ■ Gymnasium Other: